-While deciding to seek treatment for your mental health or substance use disorder is excellent, you may feel stuck as you narrow down a treatment facility and program.
+While deciding to seek treatment for your mental health disorder is excellent, you may feel stuck as you narrow down a treatment facility and program.
 With so many different facilities and programs to choose from, how do you know which will be the best fit?

 There are two main categories of treatment programs: residential (inpatient) and outpatient.
 Both programs have unique advantages and disadvantages, dependent on your personal needs and goals for treatment.
 It is important to understand what each of these treatment programs looks like and their requirements for interested patients.
 Once you are more familiar with each program, you can narrow down which program will work best for you.

 Residential treatment programs offer live-in care.

 Residential programs, also known as inpatient programs or rehabs, offer live-in care for patients.
 Residential facilities provide a safe, stable living environment for patients engaging with either short-term or long-term treatment.
 These facilities have around-the-clock staff available 24/7 to provide support and guidance for patients.